c1ay/scenarios/kubernetes-based-CICD-practical-bootcamp/lab-3-deploying-and-using-gitlab-in-kubernetes/step3.md

 spec.
   accessModes.
     - ReadWriteOnce
-  # Specify the OpenEBS sc used here
+  # Specify the sc of OpenEBS to use here
   storageClassName: openebs-hostpath
   resources.
     requests.